kptdev/kpt/docs/ROADMAP.md

 and features are going to be highly dependent on feedback we get from beta testers.

+## Upgrading from previous version of kpt.
+There are a number of breaking changes that had to be done to clean up the CLI and the data format for kpt.
+Please visit the [migration guide] for your existing kpt content.

 ## Feedback channels:
 kpt-users@googlegroups.com
 File a [new issue] on Github, but please search first.